 How many days is enough for Switzerland?

 Although you would ideally spend at least two weeks in Switzerland, one week is enough for an introduction to the country.
 This allows you to see the Swiss Alps, plus spend at least one night each in the Zurich area, and in either Geneva or the Italian-speaking Ticino region.
+The topic of how many days to spend in Switzerland, of course, is up to your discretion.

 What is the best month to go to Switzerland?